• Skip to primary navigation

 A tottering fence without means trouble in the house

 The condition of one’s farm and home was considered a reflection of the inward person and condition of the family.
-If fences were falling down, then others felt sure there was something wrong with the whole home.
+If fences were falling, then others felt sure there was something wrong with the whole home.
 This old saying was originally used to indicate marital trouble: A man who doesn’t love his wife or home will not take care of things.

 Make Hay While the Sun Shines